matthewb66/detect_rescan/README.md

 It is not suitable for use with Synopsys Detect CI/CD plugins and other integrations which do not call the detect.sh script or which call the Detect jar directly.

 The script operates under Linux/MacOS via bash, but can also be used under the Bash task in Azure DevOps on Windows.

+# AZURE DEVOPS EXAMPLE INTEGRATION

+The following sample yml task shows how the detect_rescan.sh script can be used as a Bash step within an ADO pipeline.
+This would replace any other integration to call Synopsys Detect including the ADO plugin or direct call to detect.sh.
+This step can be used on either Linux, MacOS or Windows targets.

+	- task: Bash@3
+	  inputs:
+	    targetType: 'inline'
+	    script: |
+	      bash <(curl -s -L https://raw.github.com/matthewb66/detect_rescan/main/detect_rescan.sh) --blackduck.api.token=MmEwZTdkNjAtNjU5MS00MWEwLThjZTgtZGI2MTFiNDA2ZDkxOjRhYzc2YTcyLTdiNjMtNGQxZC05ZTNhLTY0NDM0EwZjhjZg== --blackduck.trust.cert=true --blackduck.url=https://serverXX.blackduck.synopsys.com --detect.project.name=MYproject --detect.project.version.name=1.0  --detect.policy.check.fail.on.severities=ALL --report --testxml

+# TESTXML OUTPUT

+The --testxml option will cause detect_rescan.sh to generate an output file blackduck.xml which includes scan results in Junit format.
+The test data represents the OSS components identified in the Black Duck scan, with components which have 1 or more policy violation being marked as a failed test.
+Components without policy violation are shown as passed tests.

+The json file can be imported as test results using the CI features for Junit test analysis.

+For example, for Azure DevOps, the following yml fragment can be used to import the blackduck.xml file:

+	- task: PublishTestResults@2
+	  displayName: 'Publish Test Results **/blackduck.xml'
+	  inputs:
+	    testResultsFiles: '**/blackduck.xml'